karlwettin/carto-style-hydda/README.md

 Originally based on an old version of [OSMBright](https://github.com/mapbox/osm-bright) but patched to add more features such as piers, stadiums, pitches, and more.
 Nowadays also contains cherry picked details from [OpenStreetMap-Carto](https://github.com/gravitystorm/openstreetmap-carto).

 ### Screenshots
+(Sorry, GitHub scales these screenshots due to width.
+I'll have to create new images that are 900px wide.)

 ![There are no administrative borders](https://raw.githubusercontent.com/karlwettin/carto-style-hydda/master/docs/screenshots/countries.png)
 There are no administrative borders.
 Country names are visible at low zoom levels, and city names might look somewhat disorganized.